ftm2903/luma-ecommerce/README.md

 LUMA is a responsive e-commerce front-end project built with React.
 Users can browse products, search and filter them, view product details, manage a shopping cart, and simulate a checkout process.

-## Live Demo

-> The live demo link will be added after deployment.

 ## Screenshots

 ![Home Page](./public/screenshots/home.png)